 In September 2013, the Company signed a definitive joint venture agreement (the "JV Agreement") with B2Gold which granted B2Gold a further option to acquire an additional 19% interest in the B2Gold Option Property, for a total interest of 70%, by spending \$6 million in additional project expenditures over a 3 year period.
 The JV Agreement supersedes and replaces the original Option Agreement between Calibre and B2Gold (entered into in June 2009 and amended in July 2010 and October 2010), which has now been terminated.

-(An Exploration Stage Company) Notes to the Condensed Consolidated Interim Financial Statements For the Three Months Ended March 31, 2014 (Expressed in Canadian Dollars)
+For the Three and Six Months Ended June 30, 2014 (Expressed in Canadian Dollars)

 6. Exploration and Evaluation Assets - continued